onehashai/Otter-Hire/DOCUMENTATION.md

 # OneHash ATS – System Documentation

-This document describes the actual implementation of three core systems in the OneHash ATS application: Frontend-Backend Communication, Authentication, and the Email Verification + Onboarding Lifecycle.
+This document describes the actual implementation of three core systems in the OneHash ATS application

-## Current Implementation Status (2026-02-24)

 This repository currently contains a mix of: